viclafouch/Gulp-example/README.md

   - `'version'`: `` => `String`
   - `'author'`: `` => `String`

-Define your img folder name.
+Define some information about your project.

 ### autoRefresh